• Skip to primary navigation

 A summary should include a summary of your career and highlight your most notable accomplishments, qualities, and skills.
 If you have relevant work experience, use a summary.

-An objective is best suited to candidates with no (or little) work experience.
+An objective best suits candidates with little (or little) work experience.
 It highlights your strengths and explains why you are a good fit.

 Summary SAMPLE